aadi883/Tumor_Segmentation/README.md

 🧪 Experimental Design & "Negative Transfer" Study

-A critical component of this project was investigating the impact of Domain Shift on Semi-Supervised Learning.
+A critical component of this project was investigating the impact of Different Data Shift on Semi-Supervised Learning.

 Dataset Configuration

-Labeled Data (Source): Glioma (Brain Tumor) tissue from Kaggle.
+Labeled Data (Source): Breast tumor tissue from Kaggle.

 Unlabeled Data (Target): Camelyon16/17 (Breast/Lymph Node) tissue from Whole Slide Images.